evertec/athmovil-android-sdk/README.md

-# ATH Móvil Android SDK
+# ATH Móvil Payment Button - Android SDK

 ## Introduction
-The ATH Móvil SDK provides a simple, secure and fast checkout experience to customers paying on your Android application.
-After integrating our Payment Button on your app you will be able to receive instant payments from more than a million ATH Móvil users.
+ATH Móvil's Payment Button SDK provides a simple, secure and fast checkout experience to customers paying on your Android application.
+After integrating our Payment Button on your app you will be able to receive real time payments from more than 1.5 million ATH Móvil users.

 ## Prerequisites
 Before you begin, please review the following prerequisites:
 1. An active ATH Móvil Business account is required to continue.
- * Note: *To sign up, download "ATH Móvil Business" on the App Store if you have an iOS device or on the Play Store if you have an Android device.*
+To sign up, download "ATH Móvil Business" on the App Store or Play Store of your iOS or Android device.
 2. Your ATH Móvil Business account needs to have a registered, verified and active ATH® card.

-3. Have the public and private API keys of your Business account at hand.
- * Note: ***You can view your API keys on the settings section of the ATH Móvil Business application for iOS or Android.***
+3. Have the public and private API keys of your Business account at hand. **You can view your API keys on the settings section of ATH Móvil Business for iOS or Android.**

 ## Support
 If you need help signing up, adding a card or have any other question please refer to https://athmovilbusiness.com/preguntas or contact our support team at (787) 773-5466.
 For technical support please complete the following form:  https://forms.gle/ZSeL8DtxVNP2K2iDA.